kgignatyev/full-startup-starter/README.md

-Full Stack Seed (FSS)
+Full Startup Starter (FSS)
 ---

-This is a collection of projects to bootstrap a startup ( or a project ) by providing complete and productive development stack that uses API first ideology
+This is a collection of projects to bootstrap a startup ( or a project ) by providing complete and productive development stack paired with methodologies like
+ API first and Executable Specifications, a.k.a ATDD (Acceptance Test Driven Development)

 ![overview](full-stack-dev/docs/Full-Startup-Starter.png)